 An increasing number of scholars argue that Isaiah 53 originally did not portray an individual suffering for others.
 In this popular article I show that the servant songs of Isaiah 50 and 53 were interpreted on an individual both in later texts of the Hebrew Bible and in Qumran writings (Mishkan 43/2005). mishkan Isaiah 53

 A popular article on the interpretation of the biblical law on the culprit who is hanged on the tre to die (Deut 21:22-23) in early Jewish texts including the New Testament [Themelios 22 (1997), 14-21]. themelios messiah

 This short article, “The Yahad is More Than the Qumran,” is possibly the best seven pages I have written [in Enoch and Qumran Origins.
 New Light on a Forgotten Connection (G. Boccacini, ed.; Grand Rapids: Eerdmans, 2005), 273-9].
 These ideas were later elaborated by Alison Schofield in her dissertation From Qumran to the Yahad, cf. also John Collins’ recent Beyond the Qumran Community.
 Yahad more than Qumran

-A scanned version of my 1997/98 dissertation from The Hebrew University of Jerusalem, “An Analysis of 4QInstruction,” can be found here: http://4reid.no/4QInstruction The image shows the second largest fragment of the scroll 4Q416, one of eight copies of this catechetic pre-Essene writing.
+A scanned version of my 1997/98 dissertation from The Hebrew University of Jerusalem, “An Analysis of 4QInstruction,” will soon be posted.
+The image shows the second largest fragment of the scroll 4Q416, one of eight copies of this catechetic pre-Essene writing.